Dryspell/tuplify/README.md

 for a reduction of about **40%** of the size of the original object.

-In deserialization, Tuplify maintains the ability to easily reconstruct the original objects (through simple `JSON.parse(JSON.stringify(DESERIALIZED_OBJECT))`) or alternatively provide a proxy wrapper that provides the DX of traditional JavaScript objects while keeping the structure of the underlying data as a tuple.
+In deserialization, Tuplify maintains the ability to easily reconstruct the original objects (through simple `deserJson(SERIALIZED_OBJECT)`) or alternatively using the supplied proxy wrapper that provides the DX of traditional ECMAScript objects while keeping the structure of the underlying data as a tuple (only pay overhead of property access instead of deserialization).

 Note that the trade-off that we make is between serialization/deserialization speed and the size of the serialized object which is a trade-off that must be made for any serialization library, and results in data that is similar in structure to any other tabular data format (e.g. CSV, Parquet, SQL,etc.).